Coloring Her Way Through The Fashion World | Meet Artist kateillustrate

 I adore Chiara Ferragni, I always have.
 She is such a huge inspiration for me because of the empire she created based on her own name.
 This is something I would like to do in the future.

 Do you have a specific beauty or fitness routine that you try to keep?

 In terms of beauty rituals I always try to keep my skin clean and hydrated, so I go for the usual three-step routine: cleansing, toning, and hydrating.
 I love applying all sorts of masks to keep my skin beautiful and I also use a special peeling mask once every week or two.

 When it comes to [fitness] I am not as consistent.
 I try to exercise regularly, but I don’t always have time.
 I should admit that [being active] helps with being productive at work.

-In addition to launching your own cosmetics brand, you have also worked with brands like M.A.C., Kiehl’s, and Benefit (not to mention an absolutely adorable line of iPhone cases for Casetify!).
+In addition to launching your own line of cosmetics, you have also worked with brands like M.A.C., Kiehl’s, and Benefit, as well as created an absolutely adorable line of iPhone cases for Casetify.
 Can you tell us how your current partnership with Levi’s Russia came about and what it entails?

 Thank you!
 With Levi’s I had a collaboration within their Tailor Shop initiative, where they customize products for clients and have lectures and public talks almost every day for the whole summer.
 I was invited to give a public talk about creative content on Instagram, but I hope that it’s only the beginning of our collaboration.

 You are also quite a traveler, having visited some pretty cool places like Berlin, Milan (where you actually lived for two years), and Tel Aviv.
 What are your top three favorite travel destinations?